Looking for tips for teaching writing? I can explain my process for you.

 Adaptations take work and creativity.
 I never teach writing the same way twice, but I have developed some helpful ideas over the years.
-I wanted to organize these tips and finally decided on tackling the most searched terms on my blog that pertain to writing: activities, worksheets, and lesson plans.
+I wanted to organize these tips that help me reach more students.

-And so… here are my three tips for teaching writing, so you can reach more students.
+And so… here are my three areas of focus for teaching writing so that you can hopefully reach more students.

 Writing activities can get students moving around the room, helping each other.
 At the very least, students should read another’s paper and provide feedback.
 Interactive peer editing can be a spin on the typical trading of papers.